 2. Be sure all ingredients are USDA-certified for human consumption.

 How can you be sure that the food you feed your dog is made from the highest quality ingredients?
 Don’t accept terms such as “human grade” or “human quality.”
 Those are marketing labels and have no legal meaning.
-Instead, be sure the food you select is made from the highest quality meats and fresh produce and has been certified, inspected and approved by the USDA for human consumption.
+Instead, be sure the food you choose for your dog is made from the highest quality meats and fresh produce and has been certified, inspected and approved by the USDA for human consumption.

 3. No preservatives or fillers…ever.

 Dog food labels can be very misleading.
 For example, peanut shells can show up on labels as vegetable fiber but they add little nutritional value.
 In truth, that is a pretty mild example—other feed ingredients and preservatives can be downright harmful.
-So always look for dog food that is 100% free from fillers and preservatives.
+So always pick a dog food that is 100% free from fillers and preservatives.

 4. Minimal cooking means maximum nutrition.